HUNGER IN SOUTH AFRICA

 The diverse population is made up of 54 million people of which 36 percent of South Africans live in poverty driven by a 25 percent unemployment rate.
 Unemployment is concentrated in the country’s townships—the underdeveloped urban areas surrounding the major cities—where nearly 60 percent of the population is without work.
 The children living within these townships are the most vulnerable to the impacts of poverty.

 The George kitchen started operations in August 2016.
-It is the largest Super Kitchen built to date using one 40’ refrigerator container and one 40’ dry store container which make up three of the exterior walls.
+It is the largest Super Kitchen built to date using one 40’ refrigerator container and one 40’ dry store container which make up two of the exterior walls.
 Bread is a main staple in the South African diet and so the George kitchen includes a bakery.
 The ovens have the capabilities of baking 80 loaves an hour.
 Meals include bread with excess bread being sold for additional income.

 The prototype of Outside the Bowl’s Super Kitchen was dreamed up in Paarl, South Africa.
 The kitchen started serving meals in 2008 to meet the needs in the local township.
 The Paarl kitchen was handed over to a local ministry.